cityofaustin/vision-zero/atd-vzd/README.md

 - Update the migration version in your project so it is the newest migration
 - Test locally using the steps in the  [Generating migrations and metadata changes section](#generating-migrations-and-metadata-changes)

-Once everything looks good, we can apply the migrations and metadata to staging and merge the feature branch.
+Once everything looks good, we can apply the migrations and metadata to the staging database and merge the feature branch.

 ```bash
 hasura migrate apply --envfile .env.staging